Connecting Aotearoa Summit 2025

 WISPA CONFERENCE

 This year the Wireless ISP Association will be hosting their annual conference in the same venue the day before the TUANZ event – Tuesday 20 May.
-Opportunities to attend or support both events area available.
+Opportunities to attend or support both events are available.

 ACCOMODATION